FrickenDied/Exercise-04d-Coins/README.md

 https://kenney.nl/assets/pixel-platformer

 ## Future Development
-Will maybe program more enemies and design more levels
+Will design several more levels in the future.

+## Additional Notes
+I will be adding more to this I am just turning it in now because I know it's a passing grade and I'm already way behind.

 ## Created by
 Samuel Styer